inmanturbo/b2bsaas0/README.md

   teamDatabaseName

 Options:
-      --fresh           Wipe the database
+      --fresh           Wipe the database(s)
-      --seed            Seed the database
+      --seed            Seed the database(s)
-      --force           Force the operation to run when in production -h, --help            Display help for the given command.
+      --force           Force the operation(s) to run when in production -h, --help            Display help for the given command.
 When no command is given display help for the list command -q, --quiet           Do not output any message
 ```